shsagir/play-area-sync/docs/object-storage.md

 ## Problem

-Back in the days you had persistent storage with your local file system on the server.
-This allowed you to upload an image, or any other static asset, directly to the web server and it would be served from there.
-The interweb has moved on and the powers that be concluded the modern 12-factor-app is the way to go.
-Same goes for fortrabbit's [New Apps](/new-apps).
-These have an [ephemeral file system](/new-apps#toc-asset-storage), which means that all changes to the file system, will be undone with each deploy – meaning: each `git push`.
-So you need a place to store stuff you'd like to keep.
-And apart from that you might also want to …
+Back in the days you had persistent storage with your local file system on the web server.
+This allowed you to upload an image - or any other static asset - directly to the server so that it would be served from there linked like so: `uploads/photo.jpg`.
+With modern cloud 12-factor-app based Infrastructures this is different:

-* separate content and code to make your App resilient
-* keep your Git clean and lean to keep deployments fast
-* separate HTTP and PHP requests to increase performance
+fortrabbit Apps have an [ephemeral file system](/new-apps#toc-asset-storage).
+This means that all changes to the local file system will be undone with each deploy.
+So, each time you `git push` a completely new package will be deployed, replacing everything else on the Node.

+Imagine you have a CMS and you are uploading images.
+Next time you push some changes, those images will be gone.

 ## Solution